anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document updates [@!RFC7480], [@!RFC9082], and [@!RFC9083] for the
 purposes of constraining how extensions are defined.
-This document does not update any core RDAP requests or responses nor does update or obsolete any existing RDAP extensions.
+This document does not update any core RDAP requests or responses nor does it update or obsolete any existing RDAP extensions.
 The updates in this document should require no changes to either client or server implementations.